troy896/magisk-files/note.md

  ## Magisk f757317b-delta by HuskyDG

 ### What is new?

-- To avoid some problems, `early-mount.d` no longer mount files directly from `$(magisk --path)/.magisk/mirror/early-mount`, the content of `early-mount.d` will be copied to tmpfs and bind mount
-- Update some translation
+- Move tuning f2fs to boot completed stage

 ### Diffs to official Magisk